Agent Agreement – Terms and Conditions

 Agents must not initiate contact with the media in respect of any matter arising in the course of their Agreement without specific approval from the Agent Supervisor.

-In order to ensure and maintain the high standard of service expected of Agents of the Director, the PPSC may conduct periodic performance evaluations of Agents.
-The performance evaluations may have an influence on the continuation of the current Agreement or any subsequent application by the Agent.
-Performance criteria include but are not limited to:
+In order to ensure and maintain the high standard of service expected of Agents of the Director, the PPSC may conduct periodic evaluations of the services performed by Agents.
+These may have an influence on the continuation of the current Agreement or any subsequent application by the Agent.
+Assessment criteria include but are not limited to:

-The PPSC reserves the right to conduct periodic audits of all records created and maintained by an Agent Firm in the course of the Agreement in order to ensure compliance with PPSC and governmental policies and implementation of proper financial controls.
+The PPSC reserves the right to conduct reviews of any record created and maintained by an Agent Firm in the course of the Agreement.

-The Agent and Agent Firm are expected to comply fully with an audit.
-Part Seven, Information Management, should be consulted for further information.
+The Agent Firm is expected to cooperate in a timely manner with any requests for additional information related to a review.
+Consult Part Seven, Information Management, for further information.

 10.1 Agent Remuneration